Prerequisites

 Permissions

-To be able to run Cybus Connectware in Kubernetes clusters two new RBAC roles will be deployed through the Helm chart and will provide Connectware with these namespaced permissions:
+In order to run Cybus Connectware in Kubernetes clusters, two new RBAC roles are deployed through the Helm chart and will provide Connectware with the following namespace permissions:

 resource(/subresource)/actionpermission